phg17/phg17.github.io/_pages/about.md

 ### About Me
 \
+Hi, my name is Pierre Guilleminot, I am currently a postdoc researcher at the [Institute of System Neuroscience in Marseille](https://ins-amu.fr/) and the [INSERM](https://www.inserm.fr/en/home/).
+I am a member of the [DCAP Team](https://ins-amu.fr/dcp) (Dynamics of Cognitive and Auditory Processes) led by [Benjamin Morillon](https://scholar.google.fr/citations?user=lBwWtFUAAAAJ&hl=fr).
+My current research focuses on the neural basis of information processing during natural speech listening, I am especially interested in the neural representation of the interplay between temporal and semantic predictions.
+In my daily life, this translates into using information theory, (biologically somewhat sometimes plausible) neural network and an unhealthy amount of caffeine to analyze, model and (bravely/humbly attempt to) understand brain responses to speech.
+I am also exploiting PhDs students to do my evil biddings, as they've sold their souls in exchange for a modest stipend and earnest supervision.

-Hi, my name is Pierre Guilleminot, I am currently a PhD candidate at the [Department of Bioengineering](https://www.imperial.ac.uk/bioengineering/) and the [Centre of Neurotechnology](https://www.imperial.ac.uk/neurotechnology "The best CDT") of [Imperial College London](https://www.imperial.ac.uk/).
-I am a member of the [Sensory Neuroengineering Group](http://www.bg.ic.ac.uk/research/reichenbach/) led by [Pr.Tobias Reichenbach](https://reichenbach.bg-research.cc.ic.ac.uk/team.html), currently based both in the Departement of Bioengineering of Imperial College London and in the [Department for Artificial Intelligence in Biomedical Engineering (AIBE)](https://www.tf.fau.eu/faculty-of-engineering/departments-and-chairs/artificial-intelligence-in-biomedical-engineering/) of Friedrich-Alexander-University(FAU) Erlangen-Nuremberg.
+I was previously doing my PhD at the [Department of Bioengineering](https://www.imperial.ac.uk/bioengineering/) and the [Centre of Neurotechnology](https://www.imperial.ac.uk/neurotechnology "The best CDT") of [Imperial College London](https://www.imperial.ac.uk/) as a member of the [Sensory Neuroengineering Group](http://www.bg.ic.ac.uk/research/reichenbach/) led by [Pr.Tobias Reichenbach](https://reichenbach.bg-research.cc.ic.ac.uk/team.html), now based in the [Department for Artificial Intelligence in Biomedical Engineering (AIBE)](https://www.tf.fau.eu/faculty-of-engineering/departments-and-chairs/artificial-intelligence-in-biomedical-engineering/) of Friedrich-Alexander-University(FAU) Erlangen-Nuremberg.

-My PhD research focuses on combining sensory signals in order to modulate speech comprehension in challenging conditions and understanding the neural mechanisms of the multisensory perception and comprehension of natural speech.
-In my work, I am combining cognitive neuroscience,signal processing and machine learning in order to design experiments and model EEG response to multisensory stimuli.

-Aside from my main research, I also work on side projects and supervise Master students, exploring brain oscillations and sensory substitution.

 \
 **Interest :**
+  - Computational Neuroscience
-  - Neurotechnology
+  - Cognitive Neuroscience
   - Mathematics
-  - Biostatistics
   - Brain-Machine Interface
-  - Data Analysis and Modelling
-  - Computational Neuroscience
   - Machine Learning and Deep Learning
   - Teaching
   - Science Communication
   - Graphic Arts
+  - Living, loving and laughing (I'm barely doing any of these)